slimgroup/Software.siahkoohi2019TRnna/README.md

 ## Dataset

-The Marmousi model we use is placed at `vel-model/` directory.
+The Marmousi model we use is obtained from [Devito Codes project](https://github.com/devitocodes) and will be automatically downloaded and placed at `./vel-model/` directory.

 ## Script descriptions